Bhuwann/pair-trading-app/README.md

 The Pair Trading App is a tool designed for financial analysis and backtesting of pair trading strategies.
 This application allows users to compare stock data, analyze price series, and simulate a pair trading strategy to evaluate its profitability on any given pair of stocks.
-The app utilizes data from the Alhpa Vantage API to provide detailed and accurate financial data.
+The app utilizes data from the Alpha Vantage API to provide detailed and accurate financial data.

 ## Features